 oporornis (from opora, autumnal, and ornis, bird) tolmiei (in honor of William Fraser Tolmie, friend of John Kirk Townsend) — MacGillivray’s Warbler was named by John James Audubon for his friend and editor, Dr. W. MacGillivray.

 Saturday, June 17, 2017 — 11:20 pm

 Eagle Peak Trail — Pike National Forest, Colorado

 I was carefully hiking down the steep slope of Eagle Peak.
-Young Chase, who had encouraged and guided me on the hard climb up, was about 50 yards ahead of me.
+My friend, who had encouraged and guided me on the hard climb up, was about 50 yards ahead of me.
 We passed through a grove of aspen and were making our way down along Goat Camp Creek.
 I heard a singing bird and knew it was a warbler.
 I also knew that the habitat—thick brush along water—was potentially good for MacGillivray’s Warbler.

 MacGillivray’s is the only wide-ranging North American warbler that I’ve never seen.
 And I didn’t mind the excuse to take a break.
 I listened to the song a couple times, then pulled out my phone and found the song of the MacGillivray’s Warbler.
 It was a match.

 But as soon as I began playing the song on my phone, the real bird stopped singing.
 I repeated the recording several times and saw a small bird flit into the lower branches of a bush about 20 feet away.
 I didn’t have my binoculars or good camera, but I could clearly see that it had a yellow belly, gray hood, black chest, and white eye ring.
 I had my bird.

 As I looked, it took off and flew right at me, passing within inches of my head.
 I saw it briefly in a second bush along the creek.
 Then it flew to a branch in an evergreen right above my head.
 I took several photos with my phone, but they just show a back-lit tangle, and I can’t find anything in them that looks like a bird.